opsmop/opsmop/docs/source/language.rst

+.. _language:

 Language
 --------

-OpsMop configuration is expressed in a Python DSL.
+OpsMop configuration is expressed in an easy to understand Python DSL.

+You've hopefully already read :ref:`local` and are ready to see what the language is about.

+.. note:

 This documentation works best if you have another tab open.

-Please reference `the opsmop-demo repository <https://github.com/vespene-io/opsmop-demo/tree/master/content>`_ while reading this chapter, in particular `hello.py <https://github.com/vespene-io/opsmop-demo/blob/master/content/hello.py>`_ for the most minimal language example.
+We suggest you reference `the opsmop-demo repository <https://github.com/vespene-io/opsmop-demo/tree/master/content>`_ while reading this chapter, in particular `hello.py <https://github.com/vespene-io/opsmop-demo/blob/master/content/hello.py>`_ for the most minimal language example.
 Other files in that directory show more advanced language features.